kimpro82/MyEsolangPractice/Brainfuck/README.md

     # Check if the file exists
     if [ ! -f "$filename" ]; then
-      echo "File not found!"
+      echo "Error: File '$filename' not found!"
       exit 1
     fi

-    # Create the new filename with '_cleaned' suffix
+    # Create the new filename with '_Cleaned' suffix
     temp_filename="${filename%.*}_Temporary.${filename##*.}"
     new_filename="${filename%.*}_Cleaned.${filename##*.}"